2010 Indiana elections: Treasurer

 Buttigieg urged Mourdock to hold a debate with him.
 This was to no avail, ultimately.

-Mourdock's candidacy was seen as benefiting from running in a very republican-favorable election cycle and from being in a Republican-leaning state, making the strong favorite to win.
+Mourdock's candidacy was seen as benefiting from running in a very Republican-favorable election cycle and from being in a Republican-leaning state, making the strong favorite to win.
 In what was seen to be shaping up as a Republican wave election, Buttigieg hoped he could attract ticket splitting voters.

 Endorsements

-Result
+Results

 Ahead of the election, the race was projected as leaning in Mourdock's favor.

 Mourdock won a second term as treasurer with 62% of the vote.

 Mourdock was the state's top vote-getter, receiving a greater number of votes than any other Indiana candidate in the 2010 elections.